-- 5.4.2.3 A pattern "A" runway-holding position marking shall be supplemented at a taxiway/runway intersection or a runway/runway intersection with a runway designation sign. - 5.4.2.4 A pattern "B" runway-holding position marking shall be supplemented with a category I, II or III holding position sign. - 5.4.2.5 A pattern "A" runway-holding position marking at a runway-holding position established in accordance with 3.12.3 shall be supplemented with a runway-holding position sign.
+- 5.4.2.3 -holding position marking shall be supplemented at a taxiway/runway intersection or a runway/runway intersection with a runway designation sign. - 5.4.2.4 -holding position marking shall be supplemented with a category I, II or III holding position sign. - 5.4.2.5 -holding position marking at a runway-holding position established in accordance with 3.12.3 shall be supplemented with a runway-holding position sign.